 “Wait!”
 I shouted.
 “Deciding targets is about stopping new guilt.
 How do I get rid of the old?”

 He stopped, looked back and with an unexpected kindness said, “You can, of course, forgive yourself for being hard on your sister.
 You were children; you were doing the best you could; and she died from a heart operation, not from anything you did.”

-As I turned back into the warmth of the room tears flooded my eyes, as I softly whispered, “Forgive myself?”
+As I turned back into the warmth of the room, as tears flooded my eyes.
+I softly whispered, “Forgive myself?”

-Note – Self-forgiveness is always more effective with a gentle, loving attitude, easy breathing and a relaxed body.
-And it takes persistence to completely release that pain.
+Note – Self-forgiveness is always more effective with a gentle attitude, easy breathing and a relaxed body.
+And, it takes persistence to completely release the pain.

 That was Fiction.
 This is Reality